|The Message of Fatima|

 1) The Blood of Christ is true sacrificial Blood shed to ratify the New Covenant.
 As the Covenant on Mount Sinai was ratified by sprinkling the people with the blood of the Covenant (Ex.
 24:8), so by the will of God and according to His Divine plan, the New Covenant required dedication by the blood of a victim, Jesus Christ.
 His Blood was far more excellent than the blood of sacrificial victims of the Old Covenant to cleanse and purify the tabernacle and its vessels.
 St. Paul says: "For Jesus has not entered into a Holy of Holies made by hands, a mere copy of the true, but into Heaven itself, to appear now before the Face of God on our behalf; ...once for all at the end of the ages, He has appeared for the destruction of sin by the Sacrifice of Himself...
 Christ was offered once to take away the sins of many."
 (Heb.
 9:24-28)

-Our Lord's words of Consecration over the chalice were: "Take ye all and drink of this; for this is the Chalice of My Blood, of the New and eternal Covenant, which shall be shed for you and for many, unto the remission of sins, in remembrance of Me."
-(1)
+According to the Gospel of St. Matthew (26: 28), Our Lord's words of Consecration over the chalice were: "For this is the Chalice of My Blood, of the New Testament, which shall be shed for many, unto remission of sins."

 2) The Precious Body and Blood of Christ is offered in the Mass as the Sacrifice of Christ's Mystical Body, a sacrifice in which each of us participates in virtue of our membership in His Mystical Body, the Holy Catholic Church.